 (16) weeks after the birth or placement of a child.

 The College will determine the amount of leave, if any, which an employee may receive.
-However, an employee will not receive more than five hundred twenty- two (522) days of shared leave, except that, the College may authorize leave in excess of five hundred twenty-two (522) days in extraordinary circumstances for an employee qualifying for the program because he or she is suffering from an illness, injury, impairment or physical or mental condition which is of an extraordinary or severe nature.
+However, an employee will not receive more than five hundred twenty- two (522) days of shared leave, except that, the College may authorize leave in excess of five hundred twenty-two (522) days in extraordinary circumstances for an employee qualifying for the program because they’re suffering from an illness, injury, impairment or physical or mental condition which is of an extraordinary or severe nature.

 Bereavement Leave